namishh/com/content/blog/devlogs/pico.md

 ![https://u.cubeupload.com/namishhhh/Screenshot20251103at.png](https://u.cubeupload.com/namishhhh/Screenshot20251103at.png)

 So above was the sprite I was able to draw with the 64 pixels I was given.
 This will be my ship.
-PICO-8 has really easy inbuilt function called `SPR()` to draw a sprite.
-Drawing and creating a basic character controller, was barely a minute of work.
+PICO-8 has really easy to use inbuilt function called `SPR()` to draw a sprite.
+Drawing and creating a basic character controller was barely a minute of work.

 ![https://u.cubeupload.com/namishhhh/180Screenshot20251103at.png](https://u.cubeupload.com/namishhhh/180Screenshot20251103at.png)

-But, it looks sad and lonely and it feels boring to move around.
+However, it looks sad and lonely and it feels boring to move around.
 So the first fix was to draw the spaceship's exhaust below it.
 Using my very primitive art skills, I was able to whip out this spritesheet for the exhaust.

 ![https://u.cubeupload.com/namishhhh/27cScreenshot20251103at.png](https://u.cubeupload.com/namishhhh/27cScreenshot20251103at.png)